ClickHouse

-This page describes SQLMesh support for the Clickhouse engine, including configuration options specific to Clickhouse.
+This page describes SQLMesh support for the ClickHouse engine, including configuration options specific to ClickHouse.

 Note

-Clickhouse may not be used for the SQLMesh state connection.
+ClickHouse may not be used for the SQLMesh state connection.

 Background

-Clickhouse is a distributed, column-oriented SQL engine designed to rapidly execute analytical workloads.
+ClickHouse is a distributed, column-oriented SQL engine designed to rapidly execute analytical workloads.

 It provides users fine-grained control of its behavior, but that control comes at the cost of complex configuration.

-This section provides background information about Clickhouse, providing context for how to use SQLMesh with the Clickhouse engine.
+This section provides background information about ClickHouse, providing context for how to use SQLMesh with the ClickHouse engine.

 Object naming